ibm-cloud-docs/discovery-data/connector-wfs-cp4d.md

     -   You can change the paths for the installation directory and data directory.
     -   The agent server uses three TCP/IP ports for authenticating connections to the server, transferring data between the file systems and {{site.data.keyword.discoveryshort}}, and monitoring the agent server.
 The default port numbers are `8397` and `8398`.
 If those values conflict with other port assignments in your system, change the port numbers.
 1. On the summary page, review the options that you selected, and click **Install** to start installing the software.
+1.  **Optional**: If you want to secure traffic between the Windows Agent service and the crawler, enable TLS support.

+    Copy the file named `tls.p12` from the decompressed directory to the root directory where the agent is installed.
+For example, the root directory might be `C:\Program Files\IBM\es\distributed\esadmin`.

+    TLS support is available starting with the 4.7 release.
+    {: note}

 1. Restart your computer.

 ### Configuring shared directories on the agent server